 - Australian rugby player WILL HOPOATE temporarily gave up his career to become a Mormon missionary.

-– 100m world record holder USAIN BOLT often quotes the Bible and thanks God for his sporting successes.
+- 100m world record holder USAIN BOLT often quotes the Bible and thank God for his sporting successes.

 - Manchester City star RAHEEM STIRLING regularly mentions his Christian faith in his social media posts.